Krystalli0205/machine_learning_project_airbnb_booking_days_prediction/README.md

 - Hand-Picked useful and relevant categorical features include `property_type`, `room_type`, `neighbourhood_cleansed`, `instant_bookable`, `host_is_superhost`, `host_identity_verified`, `host_has_profile_pic`, `host_response_time`, and `host_verifications` due to their non-textual nature and manageable complexity (unlike amenities).
 - Tag informative missing values in `neighborhood_overview`, `last_review`, and `host_about` to indicate lower trustworthiness or popularity.

-### 6. First Round of Preprocessing and Transformations
+### 5.4 Data Transformation
 The identified transformations are assembled into a **ColumnTransformer** to create a consistent preprocessing pipeline.
 This pipeline is used to build a baseline model, followed by regularization techniques (Ridge and Elastic Net) to reduce overfitting and improve test set performance.
 Hyperparameter tuning with GridSearchCV optimizes model parameters.

-### 7. Define Functions for Comparing Results
-Custom functions store and compare R² and cross-validation scores across train and test sets to evaluate model performance.

-### 8. Baseline Model
+## 6. Baseline Model, Ridge and Elastic Net with Hyperparameter Tuning
-A baseline model is established using the initial preprocessing pipeline to provide a reference point for subsequent improvements.
+- A baseline model is established using the initial preprocessing pipeline to provide a reference point for subsequent improvements.
 But the gap between train and test R² scores is too large, indicating overfitting.

-### 9. Ridge Regression with Hyperparameter Tuning
-Ridge regression is applied with hyperparameter tuning to balance model complexity and performance, reducing overfitting.
+- Ridge and Elastic Net are applied with hyperparameter tuning to balance model complexity and performance, reducing overfitting.
+Elastic net stands out with the highest test R² score.

-### 10. Elastic Net with Hyperparameter Tuning
-Elastic Net, combining L1 and L2 regularization, is tuned to further refine the model and select relevant features.

-### 11. Check Permutation Importance
-Permutation importance is calculated to evaluate the contribution of each feature to the model's predictions.
+- Permutation importance is calculated to evaluate the contribution of each feature to the model's predictions.

-### 12. Second Round of Feature Engineering
+## 7. Second Round of Feature Engineering
 - **Discretize Nights and Availability 30**: To introduce nonlinearity, additional discretization is applied to features like minimum_nights, availability_30, and others, based on their importance scores.
 - **Add Interaction Terms for Latitude and Longitude**: Residual analysis of latitude and longitude suggests potential nonlinear relationships, prompting the creation of interaction terms.
 - **Add Interaction Terms for Price and Bedrooms**: Similar analysis for price and bedrooms indicates nonlinear interactions, leading to additional feature engineering.

-### 13. Non-Linear Model: Random Forest with Hyperparameter Tuning
+## 8. Non-Linear Model: Random Forest with Hyperparameter Tuning
 A Random Forest model is explored for its ability to handle nonlinear relationships, sensitivity to outliers, and built-in feature importance.
 Hyperparameter tuning is conducted to optimize performance.

-## 14. Model Selection
+## 9. Model Selection
 The project evaluated multiple models, with performance metrics (R² scores) provided below for train and test sets:

 | Model         | Linear Regression | Ridge  | Elastic Net | Elastic Net 2 | Random Forest |